WORKSECTION

 Integer fields:

-• project=PROJECT_ID — returns data on tasks of a certain project by its ID (can be obtained through the get_projects method)
+• project=PROJECT_ID — returns tasks of a particular project

-• parent=TASK_ID — returns data on subtasks of a certain parent task by its ID (can be obtained through get_all_tasks or get_tasks methods)
+• parent=TASK_ID — returns subtasks of a particular parent task

 Equality and range operators for integer fields: =, in